netxms/netxms-doc/admin/installation.rst

      Detailed information about each configuration parameter can be found in section :ref:`server_configuration_file`.

   #.
-Create required tables and load inital configuration using nxdbmgr utility:
+Create required tables and load initial configuration using nxdbmgr utility:

      PostgreSQL: